mikich-k2v/K2View-Academy/articles/TDM/tdm_overview/03_business_entity_overview.md

 A Business Entity (BE) represents the main entity of the selected data to be provisioned by TDM.
 Business Entities can have multiple [LUs]((/articles/03_logical_units/01_LU_overview.md)) with a flat or a hierarchical structure.
 For example, a Customer Business Entity can have Customer Care, Billing, Ordering  and Usage LUs.

+BEs are defined in the TDM GUI and are saved in the [TDM DB](https://github.com/k2view-academy/K2View-Academy/blob/Academy_6.4_TDM_BCK/articles/TDM/tdm_architecture/02_tdm_database.md).

 Each LU can be attached to multiple BEs.

-The ability to break a BE up into several LUs enables maximum flexibility and avoiding duplicate development.
-In addition, defining a hierarchical structure of parent-child LUs enables creating LUs based on the natural root entity of the related data sources instead of forcefully setting unified root entities on all LUs related to a given BE.
+Breaking the BE into several LUs enables maximum flexibility and avoiding duplicate development.
+The hierarchical structure of parent-child LUs enables creating LUs based on the natural root entity of the related data sources instead of forcefully setting unified root entities on all LUs related to a given BE.

 **Example**